COMP2150-24s1/level-design-assessment-brendanbone13/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?
+I have tried to seperate mechanics to give the player a feel for them before encountering them in a challenge environment.
+For example the first section allows the player to see the spikes and spitter before using them together in a more intense situation.
+Another example is the door/cube at the start to let the player know they need it to keep the door open, this also helps the player with the first challenge section of the map.

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?